BG2BKK/githubio/content/post/coroutine and goroutine.md

        int sigsetjmp(sigjmp_buf env, int savesigs);

 DESCRIPTION
-       setjmp()  and  longjmp(3)  are  useful for dealing with errors and interrupts encountered in a low-level subroutine of a program.  setjmp() saves the stack context/environment in env for later use by longjmp(3).
+       setjmp()  and  longjmp(3)  are  useful for dealing with errors and interrupts encountered in a low-level subroutine of a program.

+       setjmp() saves the stack context/environment in env for later use by longjmp(3).
 The stack context will be invalidated if the function which called setjmp() returns.

+	   setjmp() 在参数env中保存栈帧，稍后longjmp调用时，将从setjmp执行；

        sigsetjmp() is similar to setjmp().
 If, and only if, savesigs is nonzero, the process's current signal mask is saved in env and will be restored if a siglongjmp(3) is later performed with this env.